-Site Site Name Relationship Potential Impacts resulting Stage II AA

-Code with the from the implementation of Required

-Strategy the GDA Strategy

-Slane.road provisions.

-2331 Mouds Bog SAC Within study Potential impacts associated with Yes

-2331 110000 209 0/10 area proposals that may arise during 100

-lifetime of strategy.

-2340 Moneybeg And Within 5 km; Considering location of site and the No

-Clareisland Bogs SAC Downstream qualifying interests for which it is

-selected no potential impacts are identified.

-2341 Ardagullion Bog SAC Within 15 km; Considering location of site and the No

-2311 7 il dagamon bog 5/10 Downstream qualifying interests for which it is 110

-selected no potential impacts are

-identified.

-2342 Mount Hevey Bog Within study Potential impacts associated with Yes

-SAC area proposals that may arise during

-3000 Rockabill to Dalkey Within 5 km; lifetime of strategy.
-Considering location of site and the No

-3000 Island SAC Marine and off- qualifying interests for which it is 110

-shore selected no potential impacts are

-identified.

-4006 North Bull Island SPA Within 5 km; Potential impacts associated with Yes

-Designated for proposals that may arise during

-bird species that may utilise lifetime of strategy.

-study area

-4014 Rockabill SPA Within 10 km Considering location of site and the No

-special conservation interests for

-which it is selected no potential

-4015 December 5-bases MCH-1 impacts are identified.
-W

-4015 Rogerstown Estuary SPA Within study area; Site Potential for direct and indirect impacts.
-Yes

-SFA overlapped by impacts.

-the DART

-Expansion

-Programme

-which will

-provide DART services as far

-north as

-Drogheda.

-4016 Baldoyle Bay SPA Within study Potential impacts associated with Yes

-area proposals that may arise during

-4024 Couth Dublin Pay and Within study lifetime of strategy.
-Yes

-7024 South Dublin Bay and River Tolka Estuary Within study area Potential impacts associated with proposals that may arise during 165

-SPA ai cu lifetime of strategy.

-4025 Broadmeadow/Sword Within study Potential for direct and indirect Yes

-s Estuary SPA area; Site impacts.

-overlapped by

-the DART Expansion

-Programme

-which will

-provide DART

-services as far

-north as

-4026 Dundalk Bay SPA Drogheda.
-Within 15 km; Potential impacts associated with Yes

-TUZU Dulluaik Day SPA Downstream proposals that may arise during 163
+Site Site Name Relationship Potential Impacts resulting Stage II AA Code Cito Hamo with the from the implementation of the Required Strategy GDA Strategy bypass of Slane.road provisions.
+2331 Mouds Bog SAC Within study Potential impacts associated with Yes 2331 Wodds bog sho area proposals that may arise during 103 lifetime of strategy.
+2340 Moneybeg And Within 5 km; Considering location of site and the No Clareisland Bogs SAC Downstream qualifying interests for which it is selected no potential impacts are identified.
+2341 Ardagullion Bog SAC Within 15 km; Considering location of site and the No 2011 I wagamen beg ene Downstream qualifying interests for which it is selected no potential impacts are identified.
+2342 Mount Hevey Bog Within study Potential impacts associated with Yes SAC area proposals that may arise during lifetime of strategy.
+3000 Rockabill to Dalkey Within 5 km; Considering location of site and the No Island SAC Marine and off- qualifying interests for which it is shore selected no potential impacts are identified. ., 4006 North Bull Island SPA Within 5 km; Potential impacts associated with Yes Designated for bird species that proposals that may arise during lifetime of strategy. may utilise study metime of strategy. area 4014 Rockabill SPA Within 10 km Considering location of site and the No special conservation interests for which it is selected no potential impacts are identified.
+4015 Rogerstown Estuary Within study Potential for direct and indirect Yes 1010 SPA area; Site impacts.
+The DART expansion 103 overlapped by programme that includes for the DART electrification of the line could Expansion introduce a collision risk to birds Programme which will using the estuary.
+Plans for a cycle way as provided by the GDA Cycle provide DART Network Plan could impact on site. services as far These two developments could lead north as to cumulative impacts on the site if 4047 D 11 1 D CD4 Drogheda. unmitigated.
+N/ 4016 Baldoyle Bay SPA Within study area Potential impacts associated with proposals that may arise during Yes alea lifetime of strategy.
+4024 South Dublin Bay and Within study Potential impacts associated with Yes River Tolka Estuary area proposals that may arise during 4005 SPA Ment : lifetime of strategy.
+N .
+4025 Broadmeadow/ Within study area; Site Potential for direct and indirect Yes Swords Estuary SPA overlapped by impacts.
+The DART expansion programme that includes for the DART electrification of the line could Expansion introduce a collision risk to birds Programme using the estuary.
+Plans for a cycle which will way as provided by the GDA Cycle provide DART services as far Network Plan could impact on site.
+These two developments could lead north as to cumulative impacts on the site if Drogheda. unmitigated.
+4026 Dundalk Bay SPA Within 15 km; Potential impacts associated with Yes Downstream proposals that may arise during